 Resourcefulness, resilience, and grit: three words that Zubaida Bai says mothers exemplify.
-“Mothers are a powerful workforce that, if tapped, would unleash a torrent of intellectual capital, driving our societies and economies forward,” she says.
+“The opportunity of entrepreneurship should be open to all.
+Women, no matter where they come from, the color of their skin, or their maternal choices, should have access to capital.
+They should be judged on the strength of their ideas, and their ability to deliver,” she says.
 Through the launch of the Happy Woman Foundation, she empowers women to achieve success and wield public influence, with real resources and financial support to remove barriers.
 Her “Endow, Educate, Elevate” model is already yielding capital support that will impact 100,000 women by the end of 2019.
 Meanwhile, Gaurav Mehta’s Dharma Life is using a tech-reliant finance framework to help donor organizations fund female entrepreneurs, with the twin goals of sourcing income and raising women’s status in society.

 Addis Ababa is home to Africa’s first waste-to-energy facility, the Reppie project.
 Here Samuel Alemayehu and his company, Cambridge Industries, convert 420,000 tonnes of municipal waste a year into 185GWh of electricity—supplying power to more than 30% of the city’s households.
 This eco-friendly model will expand to three more African cities by the end of this year, replacing massive garbage landfills that would otherwise release toxins into rivers and methane into the air.
 In Morocco, Mustapha Mokass is helping his home country harness the power of solar and wind energy.
 In 2011, he founded the sustainability advisory and investment firm BEYA Capital, based in Casablanca, which specializes in climate and carbon finance.